nikerla/vc-content/pages/glossary/elastic-path-alternatives.md

     <h2>Ecwid</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
            With this platform you can embed a personal web store into an already existing page, so you won’t need to go through the entire sophisticated process of setting it up yourself.
-The web store requires almost no technical experience, as the Ecwid’s builder is pretty intuitive.
+The web store requires almost no technical experience, as the <a href="https://www.ecwid.com/" rel="nofollow">Ecwid's</a> builder is pretty intuitive.
 It also gives you the maximum amount of tools possible without limiting your creativity.
            </div>
         <div class="col __col-30">
             <img alt="Elastic Path Alternatives - Ecwid" src="assets/images/ecwid.jpg" />